holisticon/ranked/README.md

 some JEE Beans and controllers.
 After several years, we decided to try it again...

 If you are still interested, check out the [legacy-scala](https://github.com/holisticon/ranked/tree/legacy-scala) branch.

+## Decisions

+### Test framework

+Though using plain junit/assertj unit tests would be possible, we want to try the kotlin way.